josejuansanchez/processing-playground/README.md

 # processing-playground
-A place where to experiment, play and learn with Processing
+A place where to experiment, play and learn with Processing.

+*This is a work in progress*